 On that note, my final favorite place in Namibia was the Namib-Naukluft Park, which is part of the Namib Desert, and a very daunting landscape.
 Again, not the sort of place I would mess around in, but definitely somewhere I would suggest visiting.
 When my class and I came here, we stayed with a woman who lived along the road through the park that goes towards Swakopmund.
 She knew the desert like the back of her hand, and owed camels besides.
 So, not only did I have the amazing opportunity to go camel riding in the desert, but my class and I got a backroads tour of the desert.
 I loved the stone canyons, and desolate stretches of land.
 It was threatening, in the way that I think any desert is threatening, but it was also so inspiring.
 Besides the landscape itself, the Namib-Naukluft is home to large, desert chameleons and the welwitchia plant, which is a unique, native plant that any nature enthusiast would enjoy seeing.

 In the end, Namibia is full of beautiful places and wonderful people.
 It is a great country to visit for anyone interested in seeing some of Africa, and it is very safe compared to many other destinations on the continent.

-My next post will be about Picacho Peak in Arizona, although location that requires some common sense and care when visiting.
-Expect this on May 1st.
 As always, feel free to comment below about your experiences in Namibia, and any suggestions for travelers going there, or questions if you are considering it.